-Policy 0: Disable.
-The CMTS does not enforce BPI+.
+Policy 0: Disable: The CMTS does not enforce BPI+.

-Policy 1: 1.1 Style Config File Parameters and Capability.
-The CMTS enforces BPI+ on CMs that register with a DOCSIS 1.1 style configuration file with parameters indicating BPI+ is enabled (missing TLV 29 or containing TLV 29 set to enable) and with a Modem Capabilities Privacy Support TLV (5.6) set to BPI+ support.
+Policy 1: 1.1 Style Config File Parameters and Capability: The CMTS enforces BPI+ on CMs that register with BPI+ enabled (missing TLV 29 or containing TLV 29 set to enable) and with a Modem Capabilities Privacy Support TLV (5.6) set to BPI+ support.

-Policy 2: 1.1 Style Config File Parameters.
-The CMTS enforces BPI+ on CMs that register with a DOCSIS 1.1 style configuration file with parameters indicating BPI+ is enabled (missing TLV 29 or containing TLV 29 set to enable).
+Policy 2: 1.1 Style Config File Parameters: The CMTS enforces BPI+ on CMs that register with parameters indicating BPI+ is enabled (missing TLV 29 or containing TLV 29 set to enable).

-Policy 3: 1.1 Style Config File.
-The CMTS enforces BPI+ on CMs that register with a DOCSIS 1.1 style configuration file.
+Policy 3: 1.1 Style Config File: The CMTS enforces BPI+ on CMs that register with a DOCSIS 1.1 style configuration file; since DOCSIS 3.1 devices will only register with a DOCSIS 1.1 style configuration file, Policy 3 is the same as Policy 4 in DOCSIS 3.1.

-Policy 4: Total.
-The CMTS enforces BPI+ on all CMs.
+Policy 4: Total: The CMTS enforces BPI+ on all CMs.

-Policies 1, 2, and 3 support a mixed network of DOCSIS 1.0 (including DSG) and DOCSIS 1.1 and higher CMs.
-Policy 4 is the most effective configuration for preventing CM MAC address cloning, but it blocks DOCSIS 1.0 CMs since they do not support BPI+.
-Therefore, if Policy 4 is used, authorized DOCSIS 1.0 CMs would need to be removed from the network or upgraded.
+Policies 1, 2, and 3 support a mixed network of DOCSIS 1.1 and higher CMs.
+Policy 4 is the most effective configuration for preventing CM MAC address cloning.